-Listening to skepticism related podcasts one quite frequently hears luminaries from the skeptical movement pontificate about how awful it is to express skepticism regarding claims which cannot be tested.
+Listening to podcasts related to skepticism, one frequently hears luminaries from the skeptical movement pontificate about how awful it is to express skepticism regarding claims which cannot be tested.
 “Them who does it,” they say, “ain’t be true skeptics”.

-While they do not advocate accepting all sorts of wacky views, they do nonetheless employ some verbal fancy footwork.
+While they don’t advocate accepting all sorts of wacky views, they nonetheless employ fancy verbal footwork.
 For instance, instead of saying ghosts don’t exist, one says “I opt to withhold judgment until such time as repeatable and testable evidence is supplied”.

 Functionally the two skeptic camps are expressing the same view, but one is claiming skeptical purity because they are willing to consider/examine whatever evidence might be presented in support of the existence of ghosts.
 Never mind in the whole of human history there has been no credible evidence produced by anyone.
 Never mind those currently trying to get evidence are running around pointing various implements from the food industry at dusty corners in darkened rooms.